Waspada dengan Penipuan yang mengatas namakan JPPI (Jurnal Penelitian Pendidikan Indonesia). Info lebih lanjut Klik Disini

 JPPI publishing an article are biannual.
 The schedule for publishing are:

-1. Issue Number 1 in June in each volume.
-Submission deadline March, 12th.
+• Issue Number 1 in February in each volume

-2. Issue Number 2 in December in each volume.
-Submission deadline September, 10th.
+• Issue Number 2 in June in each volume

 The author who will submit the manuscript after deadline of submission will be process for next issue.